What Your Child’s Behavior Is Trying to Tell You After School

 During the school day, children have to manage a lot—rules, transitions, academic demands, social interactions, and sometimes sensory overwhelm.
 They often “carry” these feelings home in what I like to call an emotional backpack.

 Once they walk in the door, that backpack comes off.
 Sometimes that release looks like tears, irritability, or wanting to be alone.
 Other times it looks like silliness or loud play.
 All of these are ways kids let their nervous systems know it is finally safe to relax.
+This process of helping a child’s nervous system feel safe and regulated is often called co-regulation.
+You can learn more about how co-regulation works and why it matters here.

 Decoding the Behavior